Using Guardrails¶

 Behavior on "block":

-* If an input guardrail blocks, the operation (e.g., LLM call) is prevented, and a PermissionError
+* If an input guardrail blocks, the operation (e.g., LLM call) is prevented, and a PermissionError is typically raised by the Genie facade method.

-* If an output guardrail blocks, the original output is replaced with a message indicating it was blocked (e.g., "[RESPONSE BLOCKED: Reason]"
+* If an output guardrail blocks, the original output is replaced with a message indicating it was blocked (e.g., "[RESPONSE BLOCKED: Reason]").

-* If a tool usage guardrail blocks, the tool execution is prevented, and an error is typically returned by genie.run_command()
+* If a tool usage guardrail blocks, the tool execution is prevented, and an error is typically returned by genie.run_command() or genie.execute_tool().

 Built-in Guardrails¶

-):- Implements
+KeywordBlocklistGuardrailPlugin(alias:keyword_blocklist_guardrail):- Implements

-. - Checks text data against a configurable list of keywords.
+InputGuardrailPluginandOutputGuardrailPlugin. - Checks text data against a configurable list of keywords.

 - Configuration:

-): Action to take if a keyword is found.
+blocklist(List[str]): Keywords to block/warn on.case_sensitive(bool, default:False): Whether matching is case-sensitive.action_on_match(Literal["block", "warn"], default:"block"): Action to take if a keyword is found.

 - Implements